kimjammer/Diri/README.md

   "nasa_token": "NasaApiToken"
 }

-3. You have two option to run: go to src and run "node main.js" or go to src and run "docker-compose up".
+3. You have two option to run: go to src and run "npm install" and then"node main.js" or go to src and run "docker-compose up".